MyraTy/Neurals/README.md

-Neurals is a sixth-dimensional neural newtork.
-It can predict values media entering some data.
-Try it out!!!
+Neurals is a WIP Chatbot.
+It can respond to basic prompts, don't expect it to answer a Turing test.